--- Media tours bring groups of journalists to a specific location for a series of high-level interviews and to tour and cover military exercises or facilities.
-We fund the journalists travel and organize their itineraries.

--- International policymaker conferences bring influencers from various NATO member or partner countries (one country at a time) to Brussels for several days of briefings at both NATO headquarters and the Supreme Headquarters Allied Powers Europe, the headquarters of the North Atlantic Treaty Organization's Allied Command Operations to discuss topics and familiarize them with NATO issues.
+- -- Media tours bring groups of journalists to a specific location for a series of high-level interviews and to tour and cover military exercises or facilities.
+We fund the journalists travel and organize their itineraries. - -- International policymaker conferences bring influencers from various NATO member or partner countries (one country at a time) to Brussels for several days of briefings at both NATO headquarters and the Supreme Headquarters Allied Powers Europe, the headquarters of the North Atlantic Treaty Organization's Allied Command Operations to discuss topics and familiarize them with NATO issues.

-Agency Interagency Total USG

-Appropriation Transfers Funding

-\$167,284.00 \$0.00 \$167,284.00
+USG Funding:Agency AppropriationInteragency TransfersTotal USG Funding\$167,284.00\$0.00\$167,284.00

-Foreign Private Private Sector Int'l Total Non-USG Governments Sector (U.S.) (Foreign) Orgs Funding Not Tracked Not Tracked Not Tracked Not Tracked Not Tracked
+Foreign Governments Private Private Sector (U.S.) (Foreign) Orgs Funding

-Total U.S. Total Foreign Total
+Total U.S. Participants Participants

-Participants Participants Participants
+Total Foreign Participants Participants

-0 79 79